-His record wasn’t uncovered until 1996 when a victim reported the abuse to police and an investigation into the Dundas school began.
+His record wasn’t uncovered until 1996 when a victim reported the abuse to the police, and an investigation into the Dundas school began.

 12 months imprisonment seems like a mere slap on the wrist for someone like Brother Brian Gordon.
 He and his superiors should have received much harsher punishments for the ongoing abuse and concealment of abuse that occurred in Dundas, Sydney.

 Kelso Lawyers worked with Ben to achieve compensation and justice against the Marist Brothers of Australia.
 He had spoken to old friends and classmates and discovered others who experienced the same kind of abuse.

 Get the justice you deserve with Kelso Lawyers.
 We want to hear your story.
 Call (02) 4907 4200 or complete the online form before you accept payment from the National Redress Scheme.